Skip to main content

 At Meeteetse School, students aren’t just learning about the world, they’re shaping it.
 Project Based Learning (PBL) is an approach where students learn by engaging in real-world meaningful projects.
 It blends academic content with problem-solving, critical thinking, creativity, and communication, preparing students for whichever direction life takes them after school.

-Meeteetse School PBL Glossary
+Meeteetse School PBL Common Vocabulary

 For Students & Parents